mozilla-spidermonkey/spidermonkey-embedding-examples/examples/README.md

 - **cookbook.cpp** - Based on an old wiki page called "JSAPI Cookbook", this program doesn't do anything in particular but contains a lot of examples showing how to do common operations with SpiderMonkey.
+- **repl.cpp** - Best practices for creating a mini JavaScript interpreter, consisting of a read-eval-print loop.